RaviKMalhotra/GCP-Foundation-Cloud-Digital-Leader/Google Cloud Compute Services/Overview of GCP Compute Services.md

 - Compute Engine is an Infrastructure as a Service (IaaS) offering that provides scalable virtual machines (VMs) on Google's infrastructure.
 - Compute Engine was launched in year 2012
 - It supports both Windows and Linux operating systems.
+- you can create compute engine using the GCP console, and CLI.
 - It offers various machine types to suit different workloads.
 - As this being an IaaS offerings, users or consumers have full control over VM configurations, including CPU, memory and storage options.
 #### Primary use cases of Compute Engine: Web hosting, databases, big data processing, and enterprise applications.
-- You can create a Compute Engine

 ### These are the Key Features of Compute Engine:
 ✅ Fully customizable VMs (CPU, RAM, disk, and GPU).